Every day, Boys & Girls Clubs of Greater Milwaukee helps thousands of kids and teens embrace the desire to learn and work toward productive futures.

 Keith Mardak and Mary Vandenberg

-SPARK is funded by generous donations from the Milwaukee Partnership Schools project, United Way of Greater Milwaukee, and the Innovative Approaches to Literacy project from the Department of Education’s Office of Elementary & Secondary Education.
+SPARK is funded by donations from the Milwaukee Partnership Schools Project, United Way of Greater Milwaukee, Innovative Approaches to Literacy Project from the Department of Education’s Office of Elementary & Secondary Education, and other generous donors.

 Every day, the Clubs offer Power Hour during the first hour after school.
 This is a time for members to focus on homework or participate in differentiated educational activities and interventions.
 Additionally, the Clubs offer further programming to meet the academic needs of kids and teens.